globulus/swift-paging/README.md

 ## Implementing a PagingSource

 A `PagingSource` responds to `PagingRequests` and returns `Pages`.
-It also knows where does paging start and what are its boundaries (first and last page). `PagingSource` normally represents your remote API, but can represent any paginated data source.
+It also knows where does refreshing start and what are its boundaries (first and last page). `PagingSource` normally represents your remote API, but can represent any paginated data source.

 In the demo apps, the `PagingSource` fetches `Repo`s from Github's API.
-It pages are identifies by numbers, so its `Key` is `Int`.
+Its pages are identified by numbers, so its `Key` is `Int`.
 It has three overrides:

 * `refreshKey` tells the origin point of pagination, the key of the first page: